ad-freiburg/elevant/docs/use_custom_knowledge_base.md

      formats.

 4) To add linking results for such a benchmark to ELEVANT, run the `python3 link_benchmark_entities.py` script with the option `-c`.
-The supported linking results formats for custom ontology linking results are `nif` and `simple-jsonl`.
+The supported linking results formats for custom KB linking results are `nif` and `simple-jsonl`.
 E.g.

        python3 link_benchmark_entities.py <experiment_name> -pfile <linking_results_file> -pformat <nif|simple-jsonl> -b <benchmark_name> -c